foresterorg/forester/README.md

 **TODO**

+* Change Onboard ROM to Legacy on f08
 * Bootstrapping unknown hosts does not work
 * Update documentation on the recent changes
 * Create events table and store installation milestones (boot, ks, finish) and rendered templates in the database